MuninnDB

 Hebbian Learning

 When two memories are retrieved together — because both were relevant to your query — their association automatically strengthens.
-The more often two engrams fire together, the stronger their bond.
-This is "neurons that fire together, wire together" — Hebbian learning — without any LLM involved.
+The more often two engrams co-activate, the stronger their bond.
+This is Hebbian learning — without any LLM involved.
+Crucially, a Hebbian link can rescue an old memory: even if temporal priority has lowered its score, a strong association with a recent memory brings it back to the surface.

 Why it matters: Your agent learns what concepts belong together without you telling it.
 Context awareness emerges automatically from usage patterns.